Investigators focus on air traffic communication after a fatal Tokyo runway crash | Business

 The two sides had different understandings of their permission to use the runway.

-JAL Managing Executive Officer Tadayuki Tsutsumi told a news conference late Tuesday that the A350 was making a "normal entry and landing" on the runway.
+JAL Managing Executive Officer Tadayuki Tsutsumi told a news conference late on Tuesday that the A350 was making a "normal entry and landing" on the runway and that the pilot said he did not recognise the Bombardier.
 Another JAL executive, Noriyuki Aoki, said the flight had received permission to land.

 Air traffic officials gave the JAL airliner permission to land while telling the coast guard pilot to wait before entering the runway, the Transport Ministry transcript showed.
 But according to an NHK television report, the coast guard pilot said he was given permission to take off.
 The coast guard said officials were verifying that claim.